patrickjuchli/basic-ftp/README.md

 ## Goals and non-goals

-This library has two goals: Provide a solid foundation that covers the usual needs and make it easy to extend functionality if necessary.
+This library has two goals: Provide a solid foundation that covers the usual needs and make it easy for the user to extend functionality if necessary.

 FTP is an old protocol, there are many features, quirks and server implementations.
-It's not a goal to support all of them but it should be easy for you to solve your specific issues without changing the library.
+It's not a goal to support all of them but it should be possible for you to solve your specific issues without changing the library.

 ## Dependencies